Presentation

 First of all, you can check if a commune is under the National Urbanism Regulation from is insee code.
 The RNU fully apply in communes that have neither a local map nor a local urban plan (PLU, PLUi) nor a document in replacement of a PLU.

-is_rnu <- get_apicarto_gpu("29158", ressource = "municipality")
+is_rnu <- get_apicarto_gpu("29158", layer = "municipality")

 is_rnu$is_rnu